Spend a day hiking at Valle De Cocora

 See the stunning beauty of Salento, Cocora Valley and many of the mountains of the Los Nevados National Natural Park from the mirador alto de la cruz.
 There are six flights of 40 steps each so it is accessible to everyone.
 It is also the stage of the Procession at Easter.

-Where to Play: Los Amigos is located two streets north of Calle Real, on Carerra 4, halfway between Calle 3 and 4.
+Where to Play: Los Amigos is located on Carerra 4, two streets north of Calle Real.

 Cost: This is a play as you drink place.
 They only sell beer.
 Every player has to purchase a bottle for COP 3500.